Washington considers actions to bolster U.S. economy as coronavirus cases mount

 The rise in the number of U.S. cases of COVID-19, a highly contagious and sometimes fatal respiratory illness, has concerned health officials and spurred calls within Congress for action to expand testing and avert an economic meltdown.

-Almost three-quarters of U.S. states have confirmed COVID-19, with almost 1,000 cases in the United States and 29 deaths.
+Almost three-quarters of U.S. states have confirmed COVID-19, with almost 1,000 cases in the United States and at least 30 coronavirus-related deaths reported.
 Washington state’s governor warned of tens of thousands more cases without “real action,” and New York’s governor deployed National Guard troops as a containment measure in a hard-hit New York City suburb.

 “We had a good reception on Capitol Hill.
 We’re going to be working with Republican and Democratic leadership to move a legislative package,” Vice President Mike Pence, who is leading the White House’s coronavirus task force, told a White House briefing.